The Importance Of Barrier Breaking Performances

 I’ve been fortunate and blessed to coach many barrier-breaking athletes and teams.
 To watch teams become the first to break a barrier is something I will always cherish.
 To see the look in people's eyes when they break through a barrier is awe-inspiring.

-Over the years, our teams have talked very intentionally about being the first-ever barrier breakers.
+Over the years, our teams have intentionally talked about being the first-ever barrier breakers.
 Someone has to take on a barrier.

 Being first for “first sake” is not the reason to break a barrier.
 It’s not just about you.
 Breaking a barrier opens the door for others to follow.
 Once you break a barrier, especially a personal barrier, it inspires others to do the same.
 You help and serve others when you do your best to become a barrier breaker.

 I coached a team that broke the all-time state record for the most consecutive girl's state championships.
-When the team won their six straight state championship, they broke the state record for most consecutive state championships in any division.
-The team went on to win nine straight girls' state cross-country championships and an all-time state record across all state divisions.
+When the team won their sixth straight state championship, they broke the state record for most consecutive state championships in any division.
+The team won nine straight girls' state cross-country championships and set an all-time state record across all state divisions.

-What is interesting about this streak is that the first head coach Bill Kehoe coached four straight championships.
-When I became head coach, I coached five additional state championships in a row.
+What is interesting about this streak is that the first head coach, Bill Kehoe, coached four straight championships.
+When I became head coach, I coached five additional state championships.

 A tradition of excellence started when the first state championship occurred.
 Kids believed they could win state championships in successive years because of the first state championship barrier-breaking performance.

 Setting a tradition of excellence inspires others to break through their obstacles and barriers in life.
-Intentionally raising standards and setting a bar high helps people do things they never thought were possible.
+Raising standards and putting a bar high helps people do things they never thought possible.

 Another example of breaking barriers came from the team I currently coach.
-In their second year with a team, the JPII girls cross-country team was blessed to win the state cross-country championship.
+In their second year with a team, the JPII girl's cross-country team was blessed to win the state cross-country championship.
+The JPII girls have won four consecutive state championships in Pasco, Washington.

-Breaking a barrier shows others what’s possible in life and opens a door for others to follow.
-Breaking barriers is proven to improve performance across the entire sport or activity whatever it may be.
+Breaking a barrier shows others what’s possible and opens a door for others to follow.
+Breaking barriers is proven to improve performance across the entire sport or activity, whatever it may be.

 For example, running a sub-four-minute mile was thought by some to be an impossible barrier to break by many people before the barrier was broken.

-When Roger Bannister broke the first sub-four minute mile, over 300 runners broke that same barrier over the next ten years.
-Bannister's amazing run opened the doors for others to follow.
+When Roger Bannister broke the first sub-four-minute mile, over 300 runners broke that same barrier over the next ten years.
+Bannister's impressive run opened the doors for others to follow.

-Learning how to break barriers when you are young has major benefits as you enter your career and other parts of your adult life.
+Learning how to break barriers when you are young has significant benefits as you enter your career and other parts of your adult life.

 Society needs people who challenge the status quo by being barrier breakers in their profession and personal lives.
-There is always a need to improve the outcomes of any career you choose in life.
+There is always a need to improve the outcomes of any career you choose.

-So be a barrier breaker for yourself and, far more importantly, for others.
+So, be a barrier breaker for yourself and, far more importantly, for others.
 Set big goals that benefit others.
-You may just change a life for the better, forever.
+You may change a life for the better forever.

 Blessings,